The reasons for the correction

 Frankfurt, Düsseldorf The unsuccessful start as the national currency in El Salvador has sent the Bitcoin course on a downward slide – and torn the entire crypto market with it.
-On Wednesday lunchtime, Bitcoin was quoted at around 46,000 dollars, according to data from the analysis company Coinmarketcap – almost 15 percent below Tuesday morning’s rate of 53,000 dollars.
+Late on Wednesday afternoon, according to data from the analysis company Coinmarketcap, Bitcoin was trading at around $ 46,000 – almost 15 percent below Tuesday morning’s rate of $ 53,000.

 Second-tier cryptocurrencies such as Ether, Cardano, Binance Coin and Ripple also fell in double digits.
 At its peak, the market capitalization of all crypto stocks fell by $ 400 billion (down 17 percent).

-The shares of the Coinbase crypto exchange also gave way and continued their fall in pre-market trading on Wednesday.
+The shares of the Coinbase crypto exchange also fell, falling another four percent on Wall Street on Wednesday.
 The planned start of a program with which users can receive interest by lending crypto assets has been postponed until at least October due to an impending lawsuit by the US Securities and Exchange Commission, Coinbase said.

 Read on now